 Lemon Law in Minnesota

 For many, access to a reliable car is key for work, appointments, and making sure children get to school on time.
 Your car needs to work, and so do you.
 So it can be incredibly frustrating to find that you have purchased a defective automobile.
-Thankfully, Minnesota has lemon laws on the books which protect consumers who have purchased defective items.
+Thankfully, Minnesota has lemon laws on the books that protect consumers who have purchased defective items.

 What Is a Lemon Law?